Yakima HoldUp Review

 Ease of Everyday Use

-The HoldUp is very functional, but the design is less refined than other higher scoring hitch racks we have tested, of say the Kuat Trio, our Top Pick award winner.
+The HoldUp is very functional, but the design is less refined than other higher-scoring hitch racks we have tested.
 The rack tilts up and down by pulling a spring-loaded pin located back near the hinge of the rack, putting the user in a position of poor leverage to resist the load when lowering the rack when loaded with bikes.
 Also, the pin can be hard to release when under load.
 An additional safety pin is attached to the rack via a small plastic plug, which frequently fell out due to poor attachment.
 We much prefer the user-friendly tilt release handles on racks like the RockyMounts MonoRail or the Thule T2 Pro XT.

 Ease of Removal and Storage

-The rack attaches to the hitch receiver in the same manner as the Thule T2 Classic, using a threaded hitch pin with a lock on one end to eliminate wobble in the receiver arm.
-While this design is tried and proven, it is more complicated and labor intensive than the new Thule T2 Pro and the Kuat NV; both use an external knob that tensions an internal cam to eliminate wobble.
+The rack attaches to the hitch receiver using a threaded hitch pin with a lock on one end to eliminate wobble in the receiver arm.
+While this design is tried and proven, it is more complicated and labor-intensive than racks that use an external knob that tensions an internal cam to eliminate wobble.
 The HoldUp is also hampered by an excessively long and wide wrench (included with the rack) that makes tightening the threaded hitch pin difficult.

-By nature, hitch mounted tray mount racks are very versatile; because they clamp the bike at the front wheel, they have less inherent fit issues due to frame design and axle spacing.
-That being said, the trend towards wider tires has limited the carrying capacity of some of the older tray mount rack designs; this model falls into this category.
-The wheel trays are more narrow than those found on many other racks.
+By nature, hitch-mounted tray mount racks are very versatile; because they clamp the bike at the front wheel, they have fewer inherent fit issues due to frame design and axle spacing.
+That said, the trend towards wider tires has limited the carrying capacity of some of the older tray mount rack designs; this model falls into this category.
+The wheel trays are narrower than those found on many other racks.
 Yakima claims it works with 20-27.5-inch diameter wheels and tires up to 3-inches wide.
 It also works with 29-inch tires, although tire width is reduced to 2.5-inches.
 One of our testers complained that getting the wheel clamp over his 29" x 2.5" mountain bike tires was doable but a bit of a squeeze.
 Yakima claims a weight limit of 60 lbs per bike and compatibility with wheelbases up to 48-inches long.

 Ease of Assembly